FIM-92 Stinger: Russo-Ukrainian War

 and the United States each stated that they would provide undisclosed amounts.

-By 7 March, the USA reported that it and its NATO allies had together sent more than 2,000 Stinger missiles to Ukraine.
+By 7 March, the U.S. reported that it and its NATO allies had together sent more than 2,000 Stinger missiles to Ukraine.
 In late April 2022, Raytheon Technologies CEO Greg Hayes told investors that the company was experiencing supply chain issues and would not be able to ramp up production of Stinger missiles until 2023.
 This delay was in part due to the fact the Stinger was scheduled to be replaced in the 2020s and thus contained obsolete components, which have to be redesigned for modern procurement.
-As of 11 May, the USA had sent a quarter of its aging Stinger missile stockpile to Ukraine.
+As of 11 May 2022, the U.S. had sent a quarter of its aging Stinger missile stockpile to Ukraine.

-On 20 August, Russia supplied a single Stinger to Iran, for them to attempt reverse engineering the modern version of it.
+On 20 August 2022, Russia supplied a single Stinger to Iran, for them to attempt reverse engineering the modern version of it.